ProgrammerAL/Presentations-2024/devops-days-tampa-bay-2024/presentation.md

 ---

+# PRs!

+- IaC is code
+- Put changes into source control
+  - Full history, source of truth, etc

+---

 # Key Takeaways

 - More automation
 - Less config/DSLs

----

-# PRs!

-- You're Devs too
-- Pull Requests

----

-# TODO:

-- PRs for Infra changes, like permissions
-  - Code has history, gets reviews, etc
+  - No YAML hate

 ---